EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 * For Jump/Branch type instructions the concatenation in the sign-extend module was incorrect
   <img width="500" alt="image" src="https://user-images.githubusercontent.com/69715492/206418713-da0a2eda-4655-4a1d-8cf1-19fc5d1f5a69.png">
 * We had some inconsistencies with bit widths between the top-level module and the control unit

+**We have successfully implemeted RV321 with our own program.
+All the files for this are in folder rtl2**

 # 3. Implementing RV321 Design (For Reference Program) #